6ri4n/portfolio/README.md

+# Portfolio

 [Live Site](https://6ri4n.github.io/portfolio/)

-My Portfolio site.
+This is my portfolio site.
 Designed and developed by me.